 We want all the negatives and positives separated

-What to do about the zeros and near zero offsets?
+What to do about the zero offsets and perhaps the near zero offset points?

-Pick a side or you can also handle them separately
+Pick either side or you can also handle them separately

-You may also limit the list(s) in other ways if necessary
+You may also limit or filter the list(s) in other ways if necessary

-Note that you could chop lists into Station Ranges too.
+Note that we could chop lists into Station Ranges too.

 - Select only Point Number column of cells for the Negatives

-- Into the new Sheet Paste Special rotated from rows to columns
+- Into the new Negatives Sheet Paste Special Transpose (from rows to columns)

 Yes.
 This is a nifty paste tool in Excel.